Cosine256/spelunky-2-tas-wizard/README.md

 4. Disable the *Speedrun Mode* option.
 5. Set the *Playlunky Version* to "nightly".
 6. Press the big *Play* button.
 7. TAS Wizard is now loaded and active.
-You can always access its options via the *Mod Options* panel.
+You can always access its options via the Playlunky *Mod Options* panel.
 The default shortcut to open the *Mod Options* at any time is **Ctrl+F4**.
 Do not also load TAS Wizard as an Overlunky script.
 You don't want two copies of the mod loaded at once.

 Load via Overlunky: